-Originally intended to be introduced in October 2019, the VAT reverse charge for construction was postponed by a year, meaning it will now come into effect from 1 March 2021.
+Originally intended to be introduced in October 2019, then October 2020, the VAT reverse charge for construction has been postponed again and will now come into effect from 1 March 2021.
 This is due to the impact of the coronavirus disruption.

 Only affecting those already enrolled in the Construction Industry Scheme (CIS), the new rules mean sub-contractors providing services to a VAT-registered customer will no longer have to account for the VAT.

 Instead, the customer will account for the VAT – that is, it will be considered input tax for them, as if they’ve made the supply to themselves.

 This is a big shake up for sub-contractors, but more so for the companies that employ them who have additional requirements for their VAT accounting.

 It will impact sub-contractor cash flows, because the VAT held until quarterly returns will no longer be available for contingencies (HMRC advises sub=contractors to switch to monthly reporting to ease this pain).